jintingzhao2/dsci511-project/README.md

     print(f"Calling {url}")
     return pd.read_csv(url)
 ```
-This first chunk of code is a function that fetches a single page or batch of data from the CMS API since the CMS dataset is stored in pages on the website.
-It builds the full request by combining CMS_BASE_URL with several query parameters that tell the API to return results.
-After assembling the full URL string, the function prints it for debuggings so we can see which page is being called.
-Then it uses pandas.read_csv to fetch the CSV data directly from the URL andload it into a Pandas DataFrame.
-Then the code returns the DataFrame so the caller can work with the retrived page of API results.
+This first chunk of code is a function that fetches a single page from the CMS API.
+It builds the full request by combining CMS_BASE_URL with several query parameters that tell the API what to return and how to format the data.
+After assembling the full URL string, the function prints it for observability purposes.
+Then it uses `pandas.read_csv` to fetch the CSV data directly from the URL (this does a `GET` request behind the scence) and loads it into a Pandas DataFrame.
+Then the function returns the DataFrame.

 ```python
 def get_total_number_of_rows() -> int: